KYC and merchant onboarding for Swiss marketplaces: Which obligations apply?

 4. Beneficial owners

-A beneficial owner is the natural person who ultimately disposes of the assets or controls a legal entity.
-Determination is mandatory under Art.
-4 GwG.
-For corporations such as a GmbH or AG, the beneficial owner is the person who directly or indirectly holds more than 25 percent of the shares or voting rights.
+A beneficial owner is the natural person who ultimately owns or controls a legal entity.
+Establishment is mandatory in accordance with Art.
+4 AMLA.
+In the case of corporations such as a GmbH or AG, any person who directly or indirectly holds more than 25 per cent of the shares or voting rights is deemed to be a beneficial owner.

-In practice, the KYC process requires sellers on a marketplace to provide a declaration of beneficial ownership (the so-called Form A).
-In complex ownership structures – for example, a GmbH held by a holding company – the chain must be traced to the natural person.
-If no natural person with more than 25 percent participation can be identified, the members of the top management body are deemed to be the beneficial owners.
+In practice, the KYC process requires sellers on a marketplace to submit a declaration of beneficial ownership (the so-called Form A).
+In the case of complex ownership structures – such as a GmbH owned by a holding company – the chain must be resolved down to the natural person.
+If no natural person with a shareholding of more than 25 per cent can be identified, the members of the highest executive body are deemed to be the beneficial owners.

-For associations and foundations, special rules apply: here, the founders, the board members and, where applicable, the beneficiaries must be identified as beneficial owners.
+Special rules apply to associations and foundations: here, the founders, board members, and, if applicable, the beneficiaries must be identified as beneficial owners.

-5. Why KYC must come before the first payout
+5. Why KYC must precede the first payout

-A common mistake in marketplaces: sellers are allowed onto the platform, orders are processed, but identity verification is postponed.
-That is not only a compliance risk, but can also have criminal consequences.
+A common mistake in marketplaces: sellers are allowed onto the platform, orders are processed, but the identity verification is postponed.
+This is not only a compliance risk, but can also have criminal consequences.

-According to Art.
+Pursuant to Art.
 3 para.
-1 GwG, identification of the contracting party must take place when the business relationship is established.
-For marketplaces that process via a PSP, this means concretely: before the first payout to a sub-merchant, their KYC must be completed.
-Funds may not flow to an unverified account.
+1 AMLO, the identification of the contracting party must take place when the business relationship is established.
+For marketplaces operating via a PSP, this means concretely: before the first payout is made to a sub-Comerciante, their KYC must be completed.
+Funds must not flow to an unverified account.

-Example: An online marketplace for handicrafts onboards a new seller.
+Example: An online marketplace for handicrafts accepts a new seller.
 The seller can list products immediately.
-Only when an order comes in and a payout is due must KYC be completed.
-If the seller is a GmbH, this includes the commercial register excerpt and the determination of the beneficial owner.
-As long as KYC is pending, payouts are blocked.
+Only when an order is received and a payout is pending must the KYC be completed.
+If the seller is a GmbH, this includes the commercial register extract and the determination of the beneficial owner.
+As long as the KYC is outstanding, payouts are blocked.
 The customer has already paid – the funds are held in trust by the PSP.

-6. What happens with inactive or high-risk merchants
+6. What happens to inactive or high-risk Comerciantes

 The GwV-FINMA requires ongoing monitoring of business relationships.
-For a PSP that manages sub-merchants on a marketplace, this results in concrete obligations:
+For a PSP managing sub-Comerciantes on a marketplace, this results in concrete action duties:

-Inactive merchants: Sellers who do not carry out transactions for a longer period (e.g. 12 months) are usually deactivated.
-Before reactivation, it must be checked whether the KYC data are still up to date.
-In the event of material changes (new owner, new registered office), renewed identification is required.
+Inactive Comerciantes: Sellers who do not carry out any transactions over a longer period of time (e.g. 12 months) are usually deactivated.
+Before reactivation, it must be verified whether the KYC data is still up to date.
+In the event of significant changes (new owner, new registered office), a new identification is required.

-High-risk merchants: If a merchant shows unusual patterns – for example sharply increasing turnover, many chargebacks or transactions with high-risk countries – enhanced due diligence obligations under Art.
-6 GwG apply.
-This can mean additional document requirements, a personal meeting or even blocking and reporting to MROS.
+High-risk Comerciantes: If a Comerciante display unusual patterns – such as rapidly increasing sales, many chargebacks, or transactions with high-risk countries – enhanced due diligence obligations apply in accordance with Art.
+6 AMLA.
+This can mean additional document requirements, a personal meeting, or even blocking and reporting to MROS.

-A professional PSP automates this monitoring and thus relieves the marketplace operator.
-Nevertheless, the platform also bears co-responsibility: Anyone who knowingly allows high-risk sellers without adequate controls cannot hide behind the PSP.
+A professional PSP takes over this monitoring automatically and thus relieves the marketplace operator.
+Nevertheless, the platform also shares responsibility: anyone who knowingly allows high-risk sellers without appropriate controls cannot hide behind the PSP.

 7. How automated onboarding increases conversion

-Manual KYC onboarding – i.e. collecting documents by email, manual review by a compliance team, and feedback to the seller – takes several days on average.
-For a marketplace that depends on rapid seller growth, this is a conversion killer.
+Manual KYC onboarding – i.e. collecting documents via email, manual verification by a compliance team, and feedback to the seller – takes an average of several days.
+For a marketplace that relies on fast seller growth, this is a conversion killer.

-Automated solutions combine several advantages: the seller uploads their ID document directly, verification is carried out via OCR and database matching (e.g. against the Swiss Official Gazette of Commerce SHAB or sanctions lists), and approval takes minutes instead of days.
-For legal entities, the commercial register excerpt is retrieved automatically and the ownership structure is checked.
+Automated solutions combine several advantages: the seller uploads their ID document directly, verification is carried out via OCR and database comparison (e.g. against the Swiss Official Gazette of Commerce SOGC or sanction lists), and approval is given in minutes instead of days.
+For legal entities, the commercial register extract is automatically retrieved and the ownership structure is checked.

-Concrete effect: Platforms that switch from manual to automated KYC onboarding report a reduction in abandonment rate of 30 to 50 percent.
-The reason is simple: the fewer steps and the shorter the waiting time, the higher the likelihood that a seller completes the process.
+Concrete effect: Platforms that switch from manual to automated KYC onboarding report a reduction in the abandonment rate of 30 to 50 per cent.
+The reason is simple: the fewer steps and the shorter the waiting time, the higher the probability that a seller will complete the process.

 Checklist: What you should check before starting

-✓ Clarify whether your payment model triggers a direct GwG subjection or whether you process via a licensed PSP.
+• Clarify whether your payment model triggers its own AMLA subordination or whether you process via a licensed PSP.

-✓ Define which legal forms (sole proprietorship, GmbH, AG, association) are allowed as sellers on your marketplace.
+• Define which legal forms (sole proprietorship, GmbH, AG, association) are permitted as sellers on your marketplace.

-✓ Ensure that the KYC process is completed before the first payout – not afterwards.
+• Ensure that the KYC process is completed before the first payout – not after.

-✓ Check whether your PSP supports automatic identification for Swiss ID documents and commercial register excerpts.
+• Check whether your PSP supports automated identification for Swiss identity documents and commercial register extracts.

-✓ Clarify how beneficial owners are handled: from which participation threshold is verification carried out (standard: 25%)?
+• Clarify how to deal with beneficial owners: from which shareholding threshold is verification carried out (standard: 25%)?

-✓ Define rules for inactive merchants: after how many months without a transaction is deactivation triggered?
+• Define rules for inactive Comerciantes: after how many months without a transaction is deactivation triggered?

-✓ Set monitoring criteria for high-risk merchants (e.g. chargeback rate, turnover spikes, country risk).
+• Define monitoring criteria for high-risk Comerciantes (e.g. chargeback rate, sales spikes, country risk).

-✓ Ensure that all KYC documents are retained for at least 10 years in accordance with Art.
-7 GwG.
+• Ensure that all KYC documents are kept for at least 10 years in accordance with Art.
+7 AMLA.

-✓ Check whether your PSP supports Swiss payment methods (TWINT, PostFinance, QR bill) for sub-merchants.
+• Check whether your PSP supports Swiss payment methods (TWINT, PostFinance, QR-bill) for sub-Comerciantes.

-As a Swiss PSP, Payrexx offers a marketplace payment solution that fully handles KYC and onboarding for sub-merchants.
-Sellers go through an automated verification process directly on the platform, including ID verification, commercial register matching and determination of beneficial owners.
+As a Swiss PSP, Payrexx offers a marketplace payment solution that completely takes over the KYC and onboarding of sub-Comerciantes.
+Sellers go through an automated verification process directly on the platform, including ID check, commercial register comparison, and establishment of beneficial owners.

-Payout to verified merchants is made via split payment: the platform commission goes to the marketplace operator, the remaining amount goes directly to the seller.
-In this way, the platform never touches customer funds at any point.
-Payrexx supports all common Swiss payment methods – TWINT, PostFinance, credit cards and QR bill – and can be integrated into existing systems via API.
+The payout to verified Comerciantes is made via split payment: the platform commission goes to the marketplace operator, the remaining balance goes directly to the seller.
+Consequently, the platform does not touch customer funds at any time.
+Payrexx supports all common Swiss payment methods – TWINT, PostFinance, credit cards, and QR-bill – and can be integrated into existing systems via API.

-Payrexx is your sales partner for Swiss marketplaces.
+Payrexx is your distribution partner for Swiss marketplaces.

 TABLE OF CONTENTS